-- Appraise, establish compensation, and acquire right of way for transportation projects. - Provide real estate expertise, including property management and other real estate technical activities. - Provide relocation assistance and demolition improvement information and support. - Manage and dispose (sale or auction) of excess property to maximize returns on departmentowned real estate. - Monitor and oversee the appraisal, acquisition, and relocation programs of local units of government to ensure compliance with state and federal laws. - Prepare conceptual relocation plans, project cost estimates, and environmental assessments. - Analyze and authorize or deny oversize/overweight permit applications for the movement of vehicles and/or loads on state trunklines. - Manage the construction permit program, the utility coordination and accommodation program, the highway advertising program, and the development of trunkline and local agreements.
+- Appraise, establish compensation, and acquire right of way for transportation projects. - Provide real estate expertise, including property management and other real estate technical activities. - Provide relocation assistance and demolition improvement information and support. - Manage and dispose of (sale or auction) excess property to maximize returns on departmentowned real estate. - Monitor and oversee the appraisal, acquisition, and relocation programs of local units of government to ensure compliance with state and federal laws. - Prepare conceptual relocation plans, project cost estimates, and environmental assessments. - Analyze and authorize or deny oversize/overweight permit applications for the movement of vehicles and/or loads on state trunklines. - Manage the Construction Permits program, the Utility Coordination and Accommodation program, the Highway Advertising program, and the development of trunkline and local agreements.